Fascination (1905 song)

 "Fascination" is a popular waltz song with music (1904) by Fermo Dante Marchetti and lyrics (1905) by Maurice de Féraudy.

 It was first published in Hamburg (Anton J. Benjamin) and Paris (Édition F. D. Marchetti) in 1904 in a version for piano solo ('Valse Tzigane').
 As a song with de Féraudy's words, it was first performed by the French music-hall singer Paulette Darty, in 1905, and published the same year.

 Recordings

-With its English lyrics, by Dick Manning, "Fascination" was recorded by diverse artists including: Dick Jacobs, Nat King Cole and David Carroll, all of whose versions made the charts.
+With its English lyrics, by Dick Manning, "Fascination" was recorded by diverse artists including Dick Jacobs, Nat King Cole and David Carroll, all of whose versions made the charts.

-In 1957, two of the more popular recordings of "Fascination" were released, Dinah Shore went to number 15 on the Billboard Most Played By Jockeys chart, while a recording by Jane Morgan was released by Kapp Records as catalog number 191, which proved to become her signature song.
-It first reached the Billboard magazine charts on 9 September 1957.
+In 1957, two of the more popular recordings of "Fascination" were released, Dinah Shore went to number 15 on the Billboard Most Played By Jockeys chart, while a recording by Jane Morgan was released by Kapp Records (catalog number 191), which proved to become her signature song.
+It first reached the Billboard charts on 9 September 1957.
 On the Disk Jockey chart, it peaked at number 7; on the Best Seller chart, at number 12; on the composite chart of the top 100 songs, it reached number 11.
-Brazilian singer Elis Regina, for CBD Phonogram / Philips (1970–1980).
+In Canada it reached number 4.